Dog Tips

 All the above bad things, when they enter your dog’s stomach, can cause the following – (1)

-The excessive fat in chips can cause pancreatitis in dogs – a life-threatening condition.
-All that sodium can cause dehydration and in the worst cases, sodium poisoning.
+The high-fat content in chips can lead to pancreatitis in dogs, a potentially life-threatening condition.
+Excessive sodium can cause dehydration and, in severe cases, sodium poisoning.

 How Many Chips Can I Give My Dog?